YuelongWu/feabas/README.md

 python scripts/stitch_main.py --mode rendering
 ```

-It reads the transformation files in `(work_dir)/stitch/tform` folder, and renders the stitched section in the form of non-overlapping PNG tiles.
+It reads the transformation files in `(work_dir)/stitch/tform` folder, and renders the stitched section in the form of non-overlapping PNG tiles or [TensorStore](https://google.github.io/tensorstore/python/api/index.html) datasets (e.g. Neuroglancer precomputed format).
 The user can control the rendering process (like the output tile size, whether to use [CLAHE](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization#Contrast_Limited_AHE) etc.) by manipulating the `rendering` element in the *working directory*'s `configs/stitching_configs.yaml` file.
 By default, FEABAS will render the images to the *working directory*.
-If the user would like to keep the *working directory* lightweight and put the stitched images elsewhere, it can be achieved by defining the target path to `rendering: out_dir` field in the stitching configuration file.
+If the user would like to keep the *working directory* lightweight and put the stitched images elsewhere, it can be achieved by defining the target path (currently supporting local storage or [Google Cloud Storage](https://cloud.google.com/storage)) to `rendering: out_dir` field in the stitching configuration file

 ### Thumbnail Alignment